 Companies are responsible for the safety and confidentiality of their client data and employee information.
-Data security essential for every enterprise, irrespective of its size.
+Data security is essential for every enterprise, irrespective of its size.
 Usage of data has increased business profitability and efficiency.
-At the same time, we should ensure 'who should see what’
+At the same time, we should ensure 'who should see what’.

 - Who can access my workbook?
 (Permissions) eg: Both Central & West region users should have access to the workbook